Frank Buchman: Buchman and communism

 In the late 1940s, the coal mines and factories of Germany's heavily industrialized Ruhr Area were an ideological battleground.
-Moscow-led communists expected to gain control of the workers' councils as part of their plan to turn Germany into a communist state.
-Many of these workers' leaders were among the 120,000 from the Ruhr who saw the MRA play The Forgotten Factor and heard from employers who had changed their attitudes from exploitation to cooperation.
-Some senior communist leaders from the area embraced MRA and were summoned to account for themselves at the Communist Party headquarters for North Rhine-Westphalia.
+Communists expected to gain control of the workers' councils as part of their plan to turn Germany into a communist-run state.
+Many of these workers' leaders were among the 120,000 from the Ruhr who saw the MRA play The Forgotten Factor.
+Employers also changed their attitudes and methods in this time.
+Some communist bureaucrats from the area embraced MRA and were summoned to account for themselves at the Communist Party headquarters for North Rhine-Westphalia.
 There, they recommended that the Party should make itself acquainted with MRA and "take the next step of its development by facing up to the moral standards of absolute honesty, purity, unselfishness, and love", supporting their contention with quotations from Marx and Engels.
 But their approach was rejected, and the men were expelled from the party.

 Buchman had accepted the invitation of Dr. Heinrich Kost, head of the German Coal Board, to send a team to the Ruhr.
 For two years, Buchman sustained over 100 MRA workers in the area.
 Before their arrival, 72% of the workers' council seats were held by communists.
 By 1950, the percentage had shrunk to 25%.
 According to Hubert Stein, an executive member of the German Miners Union, this decline was "to a great extent due to Moral Re-Armament".
 In 1950, Radio Berlin and other stations broadcast a speech by Buchman: "Marxists are finding a new thinking in a day of crisis.
 The class struggle is being superseded.
 Management and labour are beginning to live the positive alternative to the class war. ...
 Can Marxists pave the way for a greater ideology?
 Why not?
 They have always been open to new things. ...
 Why should they not be the ones to live for this superior thinking?"

 From then, Radio Moscow periodically attacked both Buchman and Moral Re-Armament.
 In 1952, Georgi Arbatov described MRA as "a universal ideology" which "supplants the inevitable class war" with "the permanent struggle between good and evil".